 side angle view of a plated denver omelette with golden brown edges, diced ham, peppers, and melted cheese, on a plate with a small green salad.

 a small le creuset pan with a folded denver omelette, just before sliding the omelette onto a plate next to a bit of dressed green salad and a fork on it.

-Storage & Serving Ideas
+Storage & Make-Ahead Tips

-Omelettes should be made hot and fresh and right before serving.
+Omelettes should always be made hot and fresh and right before serving.
 If you need to, you can reheat them in a microwave or oven, but they’re not as good or as fluffy as freshly cooked.

+side angle view of a plated denver omelette with golden brown edges, diced ham, peppers, and melted cheese, on a plate with a small green salad.